Skip to main content

 \[ f_p(x) - g_p(x) = g_d(x) - f_d(x) \]

-But if a function is simultaneously even and odd, then:
+A function that is simultaneously even and odd satisfies:

 \[ h(x) = h(-x) \quad \text{and} \quad h(x) = -h(-x) \implies h(x) = -h(x) \]